mert-duzgun/vinena-ui/README.md

 # Vinena UI

 Vinena UI is a React UI library that provides ready-to-use components for your next project.
-This project is mainly created for learning purposes.
-It is not intended to be used in production.
-All the work is done in my free time.
-I am not a designer, so the components may not look great.
-I am open to any kind of feedback.
+This is an experimental project.
+It will be improved over time into a complete design system with React implementations.
+Any given feedback about the design or the code is appreciated.
+All available contact information can be found on my [website](https://duzgun.dev#contact).

 [![Netlify Status](https://api.netlify.com/api/v1/badges/277fae32-7ab1-4f01-8351-12f549d5106c/deploy-status)](https://app.netlify.com/sites/vinena-ui/deploys)